hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 ```bash
 $ sh runTests.sh
 ```

-# Integrating with the Net Emissions Token Network integration

-Through an endpoint in the REST API, you can retrieve a series of emissions records by date range and issue an Audited Emissions Token based on this data.
-This currently works with public Ethereum networks, such as the [Goerli testnet](https://goerli.net/).

-## Setting Up with Goerli Testnet

-Edit `typescript_app/src/blockchain-gateway/net-emissions-token-network/networkConfig.ts`:
-* Set `IS_GOERLI` to `true`.
-* Set the contract address on Goerli, your Infura keys, and the private key of your audited emissions dealer wallet.

-Reset and restart the API if it is running.

 After some emissions are recorded via calls to `recordEmissions`, call `recordAuditedEmissionsToken` to issue audited tokens to the contract on Goerli.